MMSearch: Benchmarking the Potential of Large Models as Multi-modal Search Engines: Experiment

 As for the requery task, we categorize five types of errors: \begin{itemize} \item \textit{Lacking Specifility}, where the model fails to include all the specific information in the requery and therefore leads to sub-optimal search results.
 For example, the query is asking the release date of Vision Pro in China.
-However, the model omits the condition of China and directly asks about the release date of Vision Pro. \item \textit{Inefficient Query}, where the model does not consider the real scenario and the requery is inefficient for the search engine to find the answer.
-For example, the query is asking whether the Van Gogh's Sunflowers and Antoni Clavé's Grand Collage are both oil paintings.
-Clearly, it is a commonsense that Van Gogh's Sunflowers is an oil painting and Antoni Clavé's Grand Collage is much less well-known.
-An efficient query should be asking about the images of Antoni Clavé's Grand Collage and further determine if it is also an oil painting by directly looking at it.
-However, the model directly asks the original query to the search engine.
-There is very little chance that an exact same question has ever been raised so probably this requery will bring very little helpful information. \item \textit{Excluding Image Search Results}, where the model totally ignores the information in the screenshot of the image search results and therefore lacks important specific information in the requery.
+However, the model omits the condition of China and directly asks about the release date of Vision Pro. \item \textit{Inefficient Query}: The model generates requeries without considering practical search scenarios, leading to ineffective search results.
+For example, given a query comparing whether both Van Gogh's Sunflowers and Antoni Clavé's Grand Collage are oil paintings, an efficient approach would focus on finding information about the lesser-known Antoni Clavé's Grand Collage, since Van Gogh's Sunflowers is commonly known to be an oil painting.
+Instead, the model inefficiently repeats the original comparative query, which is unlikely to match existing content or yield useful search results. \item \textit{Excluding Image Search Results}, where the model totally ignores the information in the screenshot of the image search results and therefore lacks important specific information in the requery.
 For example, the query is `When did this football player obtain the gold medal?' and provides an image of the player.
 The model is supposed to find out the player's name by viewing the image search result and raise a requery like `[PLAYER NAME] obtained the gold medal time'.
 However, the model fails to incorporate the player's name in the requery and definitely the retrieved websites will not include any helpful information. \item \textit{No Change}, where the model just uses the question as the query input to the search engine. \item \textit{Irrelevant}, where the model either matches wrong information from the image search result or mistakenly understands the query and outputs an irrelevant requery. \end{itemize}

 These error types of requery suggest that LMM often fails to fully understand the requery task and fails to aggregate all available information.
 Besides, the error type of inefficient query indicates that LMM has no clue of the real working scenario and query principles of search engines.